garretlowe/garrets-insignificant-projects-that-are-probably-unfinished/undirectory/README.md

 # Undirectory | July 2022 | Completed

-Takes a degnated directory and recurses through each folder, moving files into the main directory and deleting sub directories in the process.
+Takes a designated directory and recurses through each folder, moving files into the main directory and deleting sub directories in the process.

 ### How To Use